 2020 OHL Draft Top Prospect: Adam Fantilli

-Although he is one of the GTHL’s youngest players, Adam Fantilli is quickly becoming one of its most dynamic prospects.
+Although he is one of the youngest players eligible for the 2020 OHL Priority Selection, Adam Fantilli is quickly becoming one of its most dynamic prospects.

 Born in December of 2004, it is mind-boggling to comprehend that Fantilli has already competed against players nearly two years older than himself.
-Having skated for the Toronto Red Wings at the Minor Midget level before moving on to the Toronto Jr. Canadiens, Fantilli has quickly become one of the GTHL’s most electrifying players — dazzling his opponents with speed and creativity each and every time he takes to the ice.
+Having skated for the Toronto Red Wings at the Minor Midget level before moving on to the Toronto Jr. Canadiens, Fantilli quickly became one of the GTHL’s most electrifying players before departing for Kimball Union Academy — dazzling his opponents with speed and creativity each and every time he took to the ice.

 In 2018-19, Fantilli skated alongside Kitchener Rangers prospect Francesco Pinelli, and rarely looked out of place.
 Sure, he may not be strong as his opponents owing to his young age, however, Fantilli’s ability to process the game and operate within it has placed him into a class of his own ahead of the 2020 OHL Priority Selection.